-- If you’re interested in exploring the Inca ruins, the best time to visit Peru is between June and August.
+- For the Inca ruins, the best time to visit Peru is between June and August.
 This is the dry season in Peru, so you’ll have good weather for hiking and visiting archeological sites.

-- In Peru, the summer season lasts from November to March.
+- The summer season lasts from November to March.
 Lima is hot and muggy at this time of year, but farther down the coast, it’s pleasant and sunny, and the water is a fantastic temperature for swimming.
 Even just outside of Lima there are great beaches that are fun to visit in the summer.